All About Violets: February's Birth Flower

 Chad Kremp

-IMG_4035 Violets are beautiful and versatile flowers that grow well in the wild.
-They have been associated with as love, faith, and chastity, and they are also the flower of the month of February.
-There are a lot of things about violets that most people would be surprised to learn.
-This little flower hides many wonders beneath the heart-shaped petals!
-February, in addition to being the month of violets, is also the month of love and creativity.
+Violets, the February birthday flower, are beautiful and versatile flowers that grow well in the wild.
+They have been associated with love, faith, and chastity.
+There are a lot of facts about violets that most people would be surprised to learn, and this little flower hides many wonders beneath the heart-shaped petals!
+It's fitting that the violet is the flower for February birthdays, as February is also the month of love and creativity.
 So let's delve into the world of this herbaceous little flower and see what secrets violets have to tell us!

 Violets Are Not Always Violet

-Despite the name, violets actually come in many different colors.
-While the purple and blue ones tend to steal the spotlight, they also come in yellow, white, and orange, and many of them have a second color in the middle.
-What unites all of these flowers is family: All violet species are from the family Violaceae.
+Despite the name, violets actually come in a variety of different colors.
+While the purple and blue violets tend to steal the spotlight, you'll also find that the February birthday flower of the month comes in yellow, white, and orange, and many of them have a second color in the middle.
+What unites all of these flowers is the family: All violet species are from the family Violaceae.

 African Violets Are Not Violets